-You will take two courses, which introduce techniques of film and television analysis, offer perspectives on film and television history, and examine the changing structures of cinema and television as industries: Looking, listening, reading: Key moments in the development of film and television
+You will take two courses, Screen analysis and Screen histories, which introduce techniques of film and television analysis and offer perspectives on film and television history.

+You will extend this study with two courses, Screen industries and Screen experiences. which offer more detailed consideration of the experiences of viewers and audiences and the changing structures of cinema and television as industries and workplaces.